Written by Rodrigo Cortés, Senior Mining Lawyer

 Codelco Gabriela Mistral, with the construction of the Pampa Elvira Thermo Solar Plant (54 GWh / year), and Anglo American Los Bronces, with the construction of the Photovoltaic Plant Las Tórtolas (150 MWh / year), are examples of companies that have integrated renewable energies into their operations.

 Another mechanism to incorporate clean energies into the operations is the execution of power purchase agreements (PPA).
 Minera Los Pelambres (Antofagasta Minerals S.A.) covers 35% of its energy needs exclusively with solar and wind energy, acquiring the energy directly from the Photovoltaic Plant Javiera and the Wind Farm El Arrayán.
-For its part, Minera Candelaria signed in 2018 a PPA with AES Gener of 1,100 GWh/year from renewable sources, and in 2019 BHP Escondida-Spence signed a 10-year contract with Colbún and a 15-year contract with Enel, which will provide 6.6 TWh annually from the second half of 2021 and early 2022.
+For its part, Minera Candelaria signed in 2018 a PPA with AES Gener of 1,100 GWh/year from renewable sources, and in 2019 BHP Escondida-Spence signed a 10-year contract with Colbún and a 15-year contract with Enel.
 (Source: Generadoras de Chile: http://generadoras.cl/prensa/sector-minero-cuadruplicara-el-uso-de-energias-renovables-al-2023).

 - The Future is here: The Green Hydrogen.